ash-project/ash/documentation/topics/reference/glossary.md

 The tools and functions used for reading and filtering stored data, from the data layer.

 See `Ash.Query` for more.

+## Record

+A record is an "instance" of a resource.
+Keep in mind that this is not an "instance" in a mutable/object-oriented sense, but rather a snapshot of the data at a given point in time.
+When you call a read action, you get back records.
+You can provide a record to an update action to determine what data is being updated.

 ## Relationship